The city of Covina, California, CA

 The city got its name when an engineer was hired to survey the future city.
 He was impressed by the way the mountains created a natural cove around the contras in the middle.
 It came from the combination of “cove” and “vine.”

-Covina was incorporated in 1901 and became the third most prominent producer of citrus Frits like oranges and grapefruits until the 50s when the farmland was replaced by housing.
+Covina was incorporated in 1901 and became the third most prominent producer of citrus fruits like oranges and grapefruits until the 50s when the farmland was replaced by housing.

 The city of Covina is the sister city to Xalapa, Mexico, and has a giant Olmec head replica in front of the police station that honors that connection.